m2papierz/InteractiveProteinCellsSegmentor/README.md

 project, consisting of images of human protein cells taken using confocal microscopy.

-In addition, a new convolutional encoder-decoder architecture was proposed and compared with state-of-the-art architectures, with results indicating that the proposed architecture is more accurate.
-The proposed architecture is a dual-path u-net with spatial and channel attentional modules in the up-sampling path:
+In addition, a new convolutional encoder-decoder architecture was proposed and compared with state-of-the-art architectures, with results indicating that the introduced architecture is more accurate.
+The designed architecture is a dual-path u-net with spatial and channel attentional modules in the up-sampling path:

 <p align="center">
 <img align="center" src="utils/ADP-UNET.png" alt="drawing" width="520" height="420"/>
 </p>

-The proposed solution was tested using a simple GUI to perform real-time interactive image segmentation using neural networks trained in this project.
+Trained models can be tested using a simple GUI to perform real-time interactive image segmentation.
 Below is a brief presentation of the GUI and its functionality:

 <p align="center">
 <img src="utils/SegmentationGIF.gif" width="550" height="700"/>